Tutorial: Building a Michelson Interferometer

 The factor of 2 accounts for the double pass through the moving arm.

-Experiment 3: Coherence Length Measurement
+Experiment 3: Coherence Length Measurement (for camera-setup only)

 3.1: Find Visibility Limits